clfougner/MouseExomeSequencing/README.md

 * [Documentation](http://gatkforums.broadinstitute.org/gatk/discussion/1601/how-can-i-prepare-a-fasta-file-to-use-as-reference)

 ####Correctly format the indel reference file
 When realigning around indels, a list of known indels is used; this list must be correctly formatted to match the reference FASTA used for the alignment.
 This can be done using the script `FormatKnownIndels.sh`.
 Thanks to [John Longinotto](https://www.biostars.org/p/182917/#183000) for help with this!
+In this project, this file after processing is referred to as `mm10.FVBN.INDELS.vcf`.

 ####Correctly format the SNP reference file
 Same concept as with the indels; additionally, the SNP list must be sorted with Picard's `SortVcf`tool.
 The SNP reference file can be formatted with the script `FormatKnownSNPs.sh`.
+In this project, this file after processing is referred to as `mm10.FVBN.SNPs.vcf`.

 ##Call Variants
 ####1) Raw reads to FASTQ file